axesup/combate/Dev-Setup:-Linux.md

 You will need to install Node.js, Git, "build essentials", and Python 2.7.

-**NOTE: These instructions are for installing Node v4, but currently CodeCombat uses v5**.
+**NOTE: These instructions are for installing Node v4, but currently CodeCombat uses Node 8**.
 Consider using [nvm](https://github.com/creationix/nvm) instead.

 Example for Ubuntu: